uscensusbureau/the-opportunity-project/pages/prize-challenge-2.md

     line: '-light'

 about:
-  title: About the 1st Inaugural Prize Challenge in 2019
+  title: How the Prize Challenge Began
   left-col-width: '4'
   left-col-offset: 1
   right-col-width: '5'